iouthwaite/inhibitor_combinations/run-MMS/readme.txt

 >No this does not mean that an inhibitor is perfectly selective -- it just means that, given the range of off-targets being scored using the particular penalty prior for that analysis, there were no off-target effects in the activity range following dilution of the inhibitor(s) to minimal on-target activity.
 If you know that there are off-targets and want to score these with better precision, try increasing how broad the penalty prior is, for example, using a mu=1200 (or even 1700) value to better score low off-target effects.

 My JSD score for a combination is higher than for a single inhibitor.
 Does this mean that the combination is better?
->Not neceserrily -- we suggest conducting multiple technical replicates in order to statistically evaluate improvements in JSD score.
+>Not necessarily.
+We suggest conducting multiple technical replicates in order to statistically evaluate improvements in JSD score.
 We also suggest using an absolute-value cutoff since very small improvements may be non-meaningful in practice.
 The value that a user selected will depend on their use case and the data being studied.

 What is a "good" JSD score?
 >This is relative, since it depends on the type of penalty prior being used and the number of possible off-targets.
 In general, using a more broad penalty prior (ex: mu=700 versus mu=200) will decrease the JSD score, since a greater range of off-target activities will be penalized.
 While it depends on numerous factors and hard cutoffs are not ideal, JSD scores above 0.9 generally reflect nicely selective compounds.